maa0917/sns-counter-web/README.md

 This frontend is designed to work with a Go HTTP API backend that provides:

 - Bearer token authentication
-- Instagram follower count endpoints
+- Social media follower count endpoints
+- Platform selection managed via Firestore per device
 - Optimized responses for microcontroller devices

 ### Authentication